 Significantly, and on many levels, a woodland environment is central in supporting this very dynamic approach to learning: the passage of time, from the changing of the seasons, to the contemplation of an ancient tree; the dynamic nature of an outdoor environment - an infinite source of smells, textures, sounds and tastes; a range of visual stimuli from near to far, high to low, very big to very small; and the infinite layers of historical, cultural, spiritual and mythological significance that speak of our deep relationship with trees and woodland through the ages.

 - The development of language and communication skills

 - Increased knowledge and understanding of the environment

-High House employs a trained forest school teacher, Jessica Mason.
-Jessica ensures the children reach their full potential and that they are able to use the wooded area and pond to their full potential.
+High House employs a trained forest school teacher who ensures the children reach their full potential and that they are able to use the wooded area and pond to their full potential.
 The children are able to climb across the ditch, scale the hill, use the rope bridge, go pond dipping and learn how to light and manage a bonfire.
 The learning possibilities are endless and the magical qualities of the area are evident.

 Children will risk assess with their teacher and individually, as they balance over the bridge or avoid the nettles.
 Sometimes children may fall, have a trip or a bump but this is part of learning.
 We will not take all risks away from the children as risky play is an essential part of growing up.
 The risks of water and fire are however of paramount importance, and our staff ratios are excellent when visiting the Forest Garden.